Conference Places

 Cancellation Policy

-If Cardiology and Cardiovascular Conference cancels this event for any reason, you will receive a credit for 100% of the registration fee paid.
-You may use this credit for another Cardiology and Cardiovascular Conference which must occur within one year from the date of cancellation.
+CardiologyĀ Conference cancels this event for any reason, you will receive a credit for 100% of the registration fee paid.
+You may use this credit for another Neurology and Neuro Disorders Conference which must occur within one year from the date of cancellation.

 Postponement Policy

-If Cardiology and Cardiovascular ConferenceĀ postpones an event for any reason and you are unable or indisposed to attend on rescheduled dates, you will receive a credit for 100% of the registration fee paid.
+Cardiology Conference postpones an event for any reason and you are unable or indisposed to attend on rescheduled dates, you will receive a credit for 100% of the registration fee paid.
 You may use this credit for another Pencis event which must occur within one year from the date of postponement.

 Transfer of registration